wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 [^5]: Here's the idea: Currently, within `find_collisions`, both `massage` and `apply_differential` take a message as a bytestring, break it into chunks, call `struct.unpack` on the chunks, manipulate them, then `struct.pack` the result.
 An alternative implementation could simply generate our input message as a list of ints, rewrite `massage` and `apply_differential` to operate on that list directly, and only `pack` it back to a bytestring when we're ready to try a collision.
 This would likely run a little faster; personally, though, I think it might be harder to read.
 But hey - maybe this can be how you write a version of the attack that outperforms mine :-)

-Then, all we have to do is run this function and print what it yields.
+Once we have this function, we can just loop over it and print what it yields.

 ```python
 if __name__ == "__main__":